6 Configuring emuR for ToBI annotations

 6.2 Forced alignment

-The first task is to apply forced alignment to these Albanian data.
-The commands will be presented in this section without detailed comment given that these were discussed in Chapter 5.
+The first task is to force-align these Albanian data.
+The commands will be presented in this section without detailed comment since these were already discussed in Chapter 5.
 The resulting Emu database will be stored as alb2_DB (to distinguish it from the one created in the Chapter 5).

 We first create and load the Emu database using convert_txtCollection() and load_emuDB(), and subsequently use runBASwebservice_all() to run the MAUS pipeline over the data.